 2. Who accepts IELTS scores?

 The IELTS aims to test your communicative and professional English levels.
 To do this, you’ll be tested on four skills – Writing, Reading, Listening and Speaking.
-These are the four ‘foundational’ skills you need in order to thrive in an English-speaking country.
+These are the four ‘foundational’ skills you need in order to thrive in an English-speaking countries like USA, Canada or any other country.
 A notable feature of the IELTS test is that the ‘Speaking’ portion of the test is conducted separately, in the form of a one-on-one interview with the examiner.

 The content for the test is developed by experts at Cambridge English Language Assessment with extensive research and inputs coming in from teams around the globe to ensure the test is fair; any biases detected are removed.
 So, regardless of where in the world you are from, the IELTS is not stacked against you.
 For these reasons, it’s one of the more popular English-language tests.